AuthorCarpentry/reference-management/CONTRIBUTING.md

 1. Fork the `authorcarpentry/lesson-name` repository on GitHub.

-2. The default branch in our lessons is `gh-pages`.
-Create a new branch for your changes.
-    Give your branch a meaningful name,
-    such as `fixing-typos-in-shell-lesson`
-    or `adding-tutorial-on-visualization`.

-3. Clone this repository and branch to work with it on your computer.
-    git clone the repository with -b 'branch name'
+2. Clone the repository to your local computer by using the "Clone" link at the top left corner of the repository page.
+In a local terminal window type 'git clone *link*'

-4. Make your changes to the .md files
+3. Make your changes to the .md files using your favorite text editor.

-5. Render your content by typing ./mk-website.bash
+4. Render your content by typing ./mk-website.bash

-6. (Optional) View your changes locally by typing 'ws' and pointing your web browser to http://localhost:8000
+5. (Optional) View your changes locally by typing 'ws' and pointing your web browser to http://localhost:8000

-7. Upload your changes to GitHub by typing ./publish.bash (Does a commit and push)
+6. Upload your changes to your GitHub account by typing ./publish.bash (Does a git commit and push)

+7. On the your GitHub repository site 'https://github.com/username/lesson-name' add a new branch by using the branch dropdown.
+Choose something that describes the changes you've made like `fixing-typos-in-shell-lesson` or `adding-tutorial-on-visualization`.

-8. Send a pull request to the `gh-pages` branch of the main datacarpentry repository at http://github.com/authorcarpentry/lesson-name.
-This can be done through the github web interface.
+8. Submit a pull request by clicking the 'New pull request' button, right next to the branch dropdown.

 If it is easier for you to send them to us some other way, please mail us at [authorcarpentry@library.caltech.edu](mailto:authorcarpentry@library.caltech.edu).